 "Story-doing is essentially about walking the talk"

 Story-doing is essentially about walking the talk.
 It is about proving your belief, purpose or message through your actions.
 If you are a beer brand wanting to state that you are probably the best beer in the world, you will show it by using your superior brewing skills to brew the father to most beers in the world.
-If you are a small audio brand that wants to connect with the global hip-hop scene, you enable your target audience to get a record out at the coolest hip-hop label in the world.
+If you are a small audio brand that wants to connect with the global hip-hop scene, you enable your target audience to get a record deal from the coolest hip-hop label in the world.

 "story-doing companies spend about 1/3 on media to reach the same audience"

 You don’t just tell a story, you do the story - and the impact is significantly different.
-According to Harvard Business Review, story-doing companies spend about 1/3 on media to reach the same audience, are primarily PR-driven, and generate about 6 times as many mentions in social media.
+According to Harvard Business Review, story-doing companies spend about 1/3 on media to reach the same audience, are primarily PR-driven, and generate about 6 times as many mentions on social media.
 Return on marketing investment is significantly higher, and most even have a better bottom line compared to traditional storytelling companies.

 If you want to learn more about the subject and how you can apply it, don’t hesitate to get in touch.
 We will be happy to help you get on your way.